-This Impediment is being addressed in the 2013-2018 Consolidated Plan as the City considers inequities that may occur in homeownership opportunities for protected classes or those covered by the Fair Housing Law and provides education to the public on these issues along with remedies when non-compliant acts are found.
+This Impediment can be addressed in the 2013-2018 Consolidated Plan as the City considers inequities that may occur in homeownership opportunities for protected classes or those covered by the Fair Housing Law.

-An analysis of the HMDA data in this document reveals, for example, that while black residents comprise thirty seven percent (37%) of the population, eighteen percent (18%) of all home purchase mortgage applications come from black families/individuals.
+An analysis of the HMDA data in this document reveals, for example, that while black residents comprise 37% of the population, 18% of all home purchase mortgage applications come from black families/individuals.
 As a result, it appears that black applicants may be underrepresented with the problem worsening over recent years.
 Hispanics and Asians are also underrepresented in loan applications as compared to their share of the population.
 City programs targeted to assist low-moderate income protected classes should focus more closely on educating the population on the importance of homeownership and how to access local lending resources.